Car Payment 101: Never Need an Auto Loan Again!

 Cars are a huge part of American culture.
 People see their cars as a way to express themselves.
 Unfortunately, expressing yourself through a car could cost you a pretty penny, leaving you with a pretty scary car payment.

 It seems that Americans accept car loans as a simple fact of life.
 I’ve noticed that people generally trade in their current car for a sparkling new one as soon as they pay off the loan.
-Sadly, that new car almost always comes with a new car loan.
+Sadly, that new car almost always comes with a new auto loan.
 And yet, with a little bit of planning and self-control, you don’t have to take out another car loan for the rest of your life.
 Here’s how to break free of the cycle and never make another car payment again:

 Keep Your Current Car

-The first step toward escaping car loans for the rest of your life is to keep your current car.
-Personally, my car is six years old – and my wife’s is nine.
+The first step toward escaping car loans for the rest of your life is to keep your current car as long as possible.
+Personally, my car is six years old — and my wife’s is nine.
 Both have under 100,000 miles on them, and we plan to keep them for a while longer.
 Keeping your current car may be a challenge for some, but it’s well worth it.
 Yes, your car is now older.
 It doesn’t have all of the fanciest features.
 But that’s okay.

 Of course, you should never keep driving a dangerous car, but for many people, the objection is driving something that they’re tired of, not something that isn’t safe.